-New courses open for applications, with sponsorships available from Vision Collaborative Scotland
+New courses open for applications, with scholarships available from Vision Collaborative Scotland

 Vision Collaborative Scotland is committed to improving access to vision impairment rehabilitation across the country, campaigning for quality standards and regulation, and driving research into the impacts of vision rehabilitation.